vizzuhq/vizzu-lib/docs/content/tutorial/9-orientation-split-polar.md

 	}
 })
 ```
 Switching from cartesian coordinates to polar.
 When doing so, it is worth
-setting the axis range so that the viewers can easily compare the values being
-shown.
-If you want to get back to the default, cartesian coordinates, just set
-the coordSystem parameter to ‘cartesian’.
+setting the axis range on the axis with the dimension so that the viewers can easily compare the values shown.
+If you want to return to the default cartesian coordinates, just set the coordSystem parameter to ‘cartesian’.

+Note: The range of the x-axis is automatically set to max:133% as this is the standard way to show radial charts.

 ```javascript { "title": "Polar coordinates" }
 chart.animate({